School of Architecture and Planning

 Prerequisites: ARC 2166 and ARC 2233.
 Advanced issues in the design of environmentally responsive buildings and the natural and artificial systems that support them, such as embodied energy, active and passive heating and cooling, indoor air quality, solar orientation, daylighting and artificial illumination, acoustics, and building services systems.
 Includes the use of appropriate performance assessment tools.
 This course has Differential Tuition.
 Course Fees: SAP1 $25; STSE $30.

 ARC 4213.
-Furniture Design and Construction.
+Design and Fabrication Workshop.
 (0-9) 3 Credit Hours.

 Focuses on essential elements of furniture or product design and fabrication, emphasizing relations to human environments, architectural space, human factors, and the use of materials, processes, and methods.
 May include digital design technologies and processes.
 This course has Differential Tuition.
 Course Fees: SAP1 $25; STSE $30.